The village at the head of Val di Fassa, at the foot of the Sella and the Marmolada, a base for the Sellaronda and the Vajolet Towers.

 Frequently asked questions

-What is there to see in Canazei?
+What to see in Canazei?

 How do you get to Canazei?